Adrenaline (Epinephrine) Injectors - Fast Facts

 ASCIA recommends adrenaline as the first line, emergency treatment for anaphylaxis (severe allergic reactions), using either of the two adrenaline injector brands listed below, which are:

-• TGA approved and available on the PBS in Australia (EpiPen® is Pharmac listed in New Zealand from 1 February 2023).
+• PBS listed in Australia (EpiPen® is Pharmac listed in New Zealand from 1 February 2023).

 • Widely used in other countries.